 For medical device components 100% inspection is necessary, making sure every product is sent out meeting every aspect of product specifications.

-Vision Engineering’s Lynx zoom stereo microscope and Mantis stereo microscope are used around the world for the accurate inspection of medical devices.
+Vision Engineering’s Lynx stereo microscope and Mantis stereo microscope are used around the world for the accurate inspection of medical devices.

-From the inspection of stents, to needles, catheters and ophthalmology instrumentation, the stereo microscopes designed and manufactured by Vision Engineering offer superior optics inspecting critical components.
-They show high contrast images needed to spot small imperfections on and below the surface of samples.
+From the inspection of stents, to needles, catheters and ophthalmology instrumentation, the stereo microscopes are designed and manufactured in the UK by Vision Engineering and offer superior optics inspecting critical components.
+They show high-contrast images needed to spot small imperfections on and below the surface of samples.

 One of the key selling points of the Mantis Elite microscope is the large working distances which allow operators to rework the items quickly and easily without further adjustments.

 For example, burrs might require removal which can easily be achieved with the Mantis Elite and its quick change turret, holding both a lower magnification objective lens and a higher objective lens, simultaneously.
 This will enable operators to instantaneously switch between magnification during inspection and rework with minimum effort.